 How do I find information about outside scholarships?

-For MD external scholarships, students should visit the AAMC and the AMA for information on potential outside scholarship sources.
+For MD external scholarships, students should visit the AAMC and the AMA for information on potential outside scholarship resources.
 Students are encouraged to check with their local towns for potential scholarship funding sources as well.

-For the CRNA and DNP programs, students should visit the The NC League for Nursing Academic Scholarship Program and Nurses' Educational Funds, Inc for information on potential outside scholarship sources.
+Nursing students should visit the The NC League for Nursing Academic Scholarship Program and Nurses' Educational Funds, Inc for information on potential outside scholarship sources.

 The Office of Financial Aid receives scholarship information from various organizations periodically throughout the academic year.
 Students are notified about these scholarship opportunities via email, CANVAS, and the WakeUP student portal.